Culture of Guernsey: Literature

 Victor Hugo wrote some of his best-known works while in exile in Guernsey, including Les Misérables.
 His home in St Peter Port, Hauteville House, is now a museum administered by the city of Paris.
 In 1866, he published a novel set in the island, Travailleurs de la Mer (Toilers of the Sea), which he dedicated to the island of Guernsey.

-The best-known novel by a Guernseyman is The Book of Ebenezer Le Page, by GB Edwards which, in addition to being a critically acclaimed work of literature, containa insights into life in Guernsey during the twentieth century.
+The best-known novel by a Guernseyman is The Book of Ebenezer Le Page, by GB Edwards which, in addition to being a critically acclaimed work of literature, contained insights into life in Guernsey during the twentieth century.

 George Métivier, often considered the island's national poet, wrote in Guernésiais.
 Other important Guernésiais writers are Denys Corbet, Tam Lenfestey, T. H. Mahy and Marjorie Ozanne.

+Elizabeth Goudge, the Twentieth century British writer was the daughter of a Guernsey woman.
+Goudge drew on some of her mother's stories of family and her childhood on the island in her first novel Island Magic (1934), and later Green Dolphin Country (1944: USA Green Dolphin Street, also an MGM Oscar winning movie), and Make-Believe (1949), a loose sequel of short stories about the du Frocq family of Island Magic.